apache/nuttx/configs/stm32f746g-disco/README.txt

     configuration.
 This configuration uses USART1 for the serial console.
     USART1 is connected to the ST-link virtual com inside board.h to remove the need of a extra serial connection to use this board.

+  lgvl
+  ----
+    STM32F746G-DISCO LittlevGL demo example.

+    The LTDC is initialized during boot up.
+    This configuration uses USART1 for the serial console.
+    USART1 is connected to the ST-link virtual com inside board.h to remove the need of a extra serial connection to use this board.
+    From the nsh comand line execute the lvgldemo example:

+      nsh> lvgldemo

+    The test will execute the calibration process and then run the LittlevGL demo project.